 Visit our Global Dimension website for a full list of global days and events.

-Join Think Global’s roundtable discussion on the 13 July, on the question: “Can global learning help prevent extremism?”.
-The roundtable will be held at City Hall from 2-4pm.
+Think Global’s held a roundtable discussion on the 13 July at City Hall, on the question: “Can global learning help prevent extremism?”.

 It can be argued that to prevent extremism we need to address the underlying issues faced by young people today – this roundtable intends to go beyond the tip of the iceberg.
 We will launch a research report from our Start the Change project, titled “Shifting the agenda on education and extremism” and a short film on the impact of global learning in the classroom.

-On the 13 July we will be hosting the Global Educator of the Year Award ceremony and celebrating 35 years of Think Global!
-The event will recognise and celebrate the incredible work of educators across the UK who have gone above and beyond in raising awareness and deepening understanding of the UN’s Sustainable Development Goals (SDGs) and encouraging students to take action.
-We will also be taking lessons from our past, reflecting on the future of the global learning and of course eating cake!
-The event will be held at City Hall from 4-6.30pm.
+On the 13 July we hosted the Global Educator of the Year Award ceremony at City Hall and celebrated 35 years of Think Global!
+The event recognised and celebrated the incredible work of educators across the UK who have gone above and beyond in raising awareness and deepening understanding of the UN’s Sustainable Development Goals (SDGs) and encouraging students to take action.

 “We have hugely appreciated the pro bono legal support we have accessed via TrustLaw – it has definitely increased our effectiveness and legal compliance.
 Lawyers have helped us develop a safeguarding policy, improve the protection of our data, and increase our knowledge of copyright requirements – all for free!
 I would highly recommend TrustLaw to our members and indeed any small NGO.”
 Jess McQuail, Think Global CEO

 We held a joint webinar with TrustLaw on 18 April on how organisations can access free legal support.
 TrustLaw was created by the Thomson Reuters Foundation to spread the practice of pro bono to drive social change.

 To find out more, view the slides from the webinar here.